EU mulling how to dissuade Israel from settlement expansion

 Settlement building on land Israel captured in the 1967 Middle East war is considered illegal by most world powers.

-However, on Thursday during a visit by Israeli Prime Minister Benjamin Netanyahu to Berlin, Germany too appeared to emphasize a hands-off approach to Israeli decision making.
+However, on Thursday during a visit by Israeli Prime Minister Benjamin Netanyahu to Berlin, Germany too appeared to emphasise a hands-off approach to Israeli decision making.

 "Israel decides for itself, it is a sovereign state.
 All we can do as a partner is give our opinion and our evaluation," German Chancellor Angela Merkel said after meeting Netanyahu.